Communication Barriers in Urban Planning

 Creating a Safe Space

-• Confidentiality: Ensure participants that their personal information and opinions will be handled confidentially, which can encourage more open dialogue.
+• Confidentiality: Assure participants that personal information will be kept confidential to encourage open dialogue.

-• Respectful Environment: Establish ground rules at the start of meetings for respectful communication, ensuring that all attendees feel safe to express their opinions without fear of judgment or reprisal.
+• Respectful Environment: Establish ground rules at the start of meetings to create a respectful atmosphere where attendees feel safe voicing opinions.

 Engagement Methods